32kda/com.onpositive.facadetools/README.md

 ## Facade marker
 Facade Marker was created for simplifying creation of facade markup, which automatically calculates image S-T coordinates and then copies them to clipboard.

-For example, to make vertical markup for new facade, click "Mark Vertical", place lines on image (in any order, they will be ordered automatically) and click "end mark".
+For example, to make vertical markup for new facade, click "Mark Vertical", place lines on image using left mouse button (in any order, they will be ordered automatically) and click "End Mark".

 ![Vertical marking process](https://32kda.github.io/com.onpositive.facadetools/marker1.png "Vertical marking process")